Skip to main content

 This security group:

-• Inherits the restrictions of the Application Administrators for organization-level access.
+• Inherits the restrictions of the Application Administrators for organisation-level access.

 • Has read-only access to the application outside of the assigned environments (enough to navigate, no write access).